Hooray for hippos

 - Watched lemurs rule their own island?

-These encounters and more will be available to you when we open our new aquatics exhibit, Water’s Edge: Africa in 2019.
+These encounters and more will be available to you when we open our new aquatics exhibit, Water’s Edge: Africa in fall 2019.
 The exhibit is designed for maximum opportunities to experience our animals, but also to sustain successful breeding programs for our Nile hippos and endangered African penguins.
 What’s more, the exhibit’s new water recycling system is an environmentally friendly feature that will help us do our part for local water conservation.

 We’re also building a brand new EdVenture complex for our multiple outdoor and animal-related programs for children ages 2-17.
 These popular programs, ranging from award-winning summer camps, to international Teen Adventure excursions are a key component of Cheyenne Mountain Zoo’s mission to inspire conservation action on behalf of wild animals and wild places.
 The complex, which will be located near the Zoo’s main entrance, will feature ADA-accessible bathrooms for the benefit of all our guests.